-MSF-Sweden (Doctors Without Borders Swedish office) has an Innovation Unit that captures and processes the organization's needs, experiences and ideas in various development projects.
-Zenit Design has helped MSF-Sweden’s Innovation Unit with visualizations of such an internal project.
+MSF-Sweden (Doctors Without Borders Swedish office) has an Innovation Unit that captures and processes the organisation's needs, experiences and ideas in various development projects.
+Zenit Design has helped MSF-Sweden’s Innovation Unit with visualisations of such an internal project.

 The project involves improving the control and management of temperature-sensitive products, such as vaccines and medications that can be damaged if exposed to high or freezing temperatures.
 These are therefore handled within the so-called cold chain process that include different steps of storage and transport within a controlled temperature range (2-8C).